arrayofstar/2022_Informer_Paddle/README_en.md

 ECL Datasets：ECL.csv

-- 数据集维度：ECL(26304, 322)
+- shape：ECL(26304, 322)
-- 数据格式：csv，The first column is date，other 321 is features data。
+- data format：csv，The first column is date，other 321 is features data。

-Weather数据集：WTH.csv
+Weather Datasets：WTH.csv

-- 数据集维度：WTH(35064.13)
+- shape：WTH(35064.13)
-- 数据格式：csv，The first column is date，other is features data。
+- data format：csv，The first column is date，other is features data。

 ## 4、Environment